 Introducing the AFRISAM STUDENT DESIGN CHALLENGE

-The AfriSam Student Award for Sustainable Design is a programme for architecture students and candidate architects across South Africa.
+The AfriSam Student Design Challenge is a programme for architecture students and candidate architects across South Africa.
 This project aims to inspire students to apply their learning of sustainable and innovative solutions to existing structures.
 Students stand a chance of winning R60 000 towards their student account.

 Entries for the award programme will close on 29 September.

 Students are required to take an in-depth look at Joubert Park / the Johannesburg Art Gallery and connecting the museum to its immediate community and other audiences.